open-resources/physics_bank/content/public/008.Energy/Exploding_Asteroid/Exploding_Asteroid.md

   params:
     vars:
       title: Exploding Asteroid
-      name: Savannah
+      name: Ahmed
-      name2: Ximena
+      name2: Savannah
     part1:
       ans1:
-        value: The final speeds they measure for the two asteroid pieces will be the same.
+        value: They will both agree on how the internal energy of the system has changed.
       ans2:
         value: They will both agree on how the kinetic energy of each of the pieces has changed.